JainamBheda/OOPS-Notes-By-Jainam-Bheda/Classes and Objects.md

 ## Step by process when `new`keyword is used.

 1. **Memory Allocation in Heap**
-	- Java allocated memory for the objects in
+	- Java allocated memory for the objects in the Heap area.
+	- The size of memory = sum of instance variable in the class.
 2.